AlphaKretin/bastion-bot/README.md

 Mentioning Bastion will provide a link to this readme.

 ### Card Lookup
-Usage: `{card name|ID}`
+Usage: `{card name|ID[,lang,lang]}`

 This command searches for a card by the name or YGOPro ID specified in the brackets and returns the card's name, all of its IDs in YGOPro, any archetypes its a member of, its status, its lowest, average, and highest prices if available, its types, its attribute if it's a monster, any stats, and its card text.
+If you enter two valid language codes (e.g. "en", "ja", "es"), Bastion will search by the first language and output in the second.

 As an example, `{dark magician}` returns the following output:
 ![card output](/readme-images/card.png)

 ### Card With Image
-Usage: `<card name|ID>`
+Usage: `<card name|ID[,lang,lang]>`

 This command works the same way as the above command, but also displays an image of the card's artwork.